wooorm/markdown-rs/readme.md

   - tagfilter
   - task list item
 - math
+- MDX
+  - JSX (agnostic of JavaScript)
+  - expressions (agnostic of JavaScript)

+It’s planned to add support for integrating with SWC for MDX JSX and expressions that is aware of JavaScript syntax, and for ESM (import/export).

 It is not a goal of this project to support lots of different extensions.
 It’s instead a goal to support incredibly common, somewhat standardized,